 To permanently delete an integration from your account:

-- Navigate to your AI assistant in the portal and go to the Agent tab.
+Navigate to your AI assistant and open the Integrations tab.

-- Click the delete button (trash icon) next to the integration.
+Click the trash icon next to the integration.

 Deleting an integration permanently removes it from your account, including all stored credentials.
 You will need to set it up again from scratch if you want to use it in the future.